Asim-Shahani/AI-rss-newsletter-saas-openai-mongodb-prisma-clerk-nextjs-16/README.md

 - Tracks which feeds reference each article
 - Identifies trending topics (articles in many feeds)

-#### Real-Time Streaming
+#### Real-Time Streaming with Vercel AI SDK
-Newsletter generation uses Server-Sent Events (SSE) to stream results progressively:
+Newsletter generation streams in real-time using the **Vercel AI SDK** for a seamless user experience:
-- See titles being generated first
+- **Progressive Generation**: See your newsletter being created live as the AI writes
-- Then subject lines appear
-- Body content streams in real-time
-- Top announcements follow
-- Better user experience than waiting for completion
+- **Clean Architecture**: No custom streaming code—AI SDK handles everything
+- **User Feedback**: Toast notifications for feed refresh and article analysis
+- **Type-Safe**: Full TypeScript support with Zod schema validation
+- **Simple & Maintainable**: Built with standard patterns that any developer can understand

+The AI SDK's `streamObject` and `useObject` hooks make streaming incredibly simple—no manual SSE parsing or complex state management required.

 #### Tech Stack Highlights